nacht-org/quelle/LINKING_SYSTEM.md

 ### For Existing Stores

-1. **Automatic Migration**: Links are added during normal operations
+1. **Breaking Change**: Old manifests without required fields will fail to load
-2. **Manual Regeneration**: Use the regeneration utility for immediate updates
+2. **Manual Migration Required**: All existing manifests must be republished
-3. **Gradual Enhancement**: Extension manifests get links when republished
+3. **Data Integrity**: Ensures all manifests have proper linking information

 ### For Store Implementations

-1. **Optional Fields**: New linking fields are optional for compatibility
+1. **Required Fields**: New linking fields are mandatory for data integrity
 2. **Local Store Only**: Linking logic contained within `LocalStore`
 3. **No Trait Changes**: Generic store traits remain unchanged